wints/documentation/recipes/deeplinked_ads.md

 Navigate to [https://www.facebook.com/ads/create](https://www.facebook.com/ads/create) while logged in to your Facebook page.
 (If you don't yet have a Facebook page, you will need to create one before advertising on Facebook.)

 Choose "Send people to your website".
-Unfortunately due to a bug with Facebook's API, you cannot currently run campaigns for app downloads through the option "Get installs of your app."
+Unfortunately due to limitations with Facebook's API, you cannot currently run campaigns for app downloads through the option "Get installs of your app."

 ![Description](/img/recipes/deeplink_ads/facebook_ad_1.png)